DumanHaoqian/Simulation-Project/README.md

 This method is called **Simultaneous Perturbation Stochastic Approximation (SPSA)**.

-Description of the problem:
+# Description of the problem 1:
-#Problem 1:
 In this project, we aim to determine the optimal investment strategy for an investor with a total capital of 1 unit.
 The capital is to be distributed among n companies over a time period of t units.
 The market value of company i at time t is given by Xi